vitalif/vitastor/docs/usage/security.en.md

 control by turning on the `use_perms=true` option.
 When this option is enabled, each user (and even an OSD or a monitor) can perform only operations allowed for him.

-Each user (or administrator) must have their own certificate signed by a common root certificate for clients (`client_ca`), with a Common Name equal to the user name.
+Each user, administrator, OSD or monitor must have their own certificate signed by a specific root certificate:
-Privilege settings are stored in etcd.
-OSDs and monitors don't need user accounts;
-they authenticate via separate certificates.

-User privileges are stored in etcd data under the keys `/vitastor/config/user/<name>`.
-The following is defined per user in this key:
-- Type:
-  - Client (`type=client` or omitted) — can only read and modify explicitly permitted images.
+- `client_ca` for regular users.
+Common Name of the certificate must be equal to the user's name.
+Regular users can only read and modify explicitly permitted images and can't modify cluster state.
-  - Administrator (`type=admin`) — can read and modify all images, and also administer the
-    cluster: view overall statistics and status, create and delete OSDs, etc.
+- `admin_ca` for administrators.
+Administrators can read and modify all images, and also adminster the cluster: view overall statistics and status, create and delete OSDs, etc.
+  Common Name is not checked for admin users.
+- `osd_ca` for OSDs and `mon_ca` for monitors (if Antietcd runs separately).
+OSDs and monitors also have distinct permission sets.

+User privileges for regular users are stored in etcd data and currently consist of only one property in `/vitastor/config/user/<name>`:
-- List of group names the user is a member of.
+- `groups` - List of group names the user is a member of.

 Images have the following properties:
-- Owner (owner) — the user name that is allowed to both read and modify the image
+- Owner (`owner`) — the user name that is allowed to both read and modify the image
-- Owner group (owner_group) — the owner group name
+- Owner group (`owner_group`) — the owner group name
-- Reader group (reader_group) — the name of the group of users allowed to read the image
+- Reader group (`reader_group`) — the name of the group of users allowed to read the image

 And there is also a property on the pool:
-- Creator group (creator_group) — the name of the group of users allowed to create images in the pool
+- Creator group (`creator_group`) — the name of the group of users allowed to create images in the pool

 For the list of allowed operations on image data on the OSD side, see the [OSD data access rights](#osd-data-access-rights) section.